Math 1432

 Text: An on-line version of CALCULUS, 9th edition, by Salas, Hille, Etgen; John Wiley & Sons, Publisher.

 This course covers Chapters 7 - 12 of the text.
 Your registration in the course provides on-line access to Chapters 1 - 12 and to the answers for the odd-numbered problems in the Exercise Sets.
 Click on the link to CourseWare.
 You will have to register there.
-At the CourseWare link, you will find the online text, test scheduler, and discussion board for Math 1432.
+At CASA , you will find the online text, test scheduler, and discussion board for Math 1432.
 The online text is in "pdf" format, suitable for printing.

 Syllabus and Homework: Click on the Syllabus - Homework - Calendar link above to see the syllabus for the course and the assigned homework problems for the entire semester.
 The quizzes and exams will be based on the homework assignments and the in-class discussion and examples.
-NEW RULE: As in the other calc.
-2 classes, homework will be collected, starting with the homework for 7.7.
-You will not be graded on if your final answer is right, or even on your working, but simply on whether it looks like you are doing your homework, and that you are trying.
-As in other calc.
-2 classes, you will not get a grade for the homework, but if you do not do most of the homework questions, or if it looks like you really are not trying, then you will get a 0 for that weeks quiz (from your TA) in the recitation session.
+Homework will be collected each day that the class meets.
+You will not be graded on if your final answer is right, or even on your working, but mostly on whether it looks like you are doing your homework, and that you are trying hard.
+We do not expect you to do all the problems in every set, indeed some are repetitive so strong students may need to do fewer exercises than some other students.
+Each day in lab you will have a quiz that will include some of the homework questions.

 Help